-The inspector found that the rights, privacy and dignity of residents was promoted and residents' choice encouraged and respected.
+The inspector found that the rights, privacy and dignity of residents were promoted and residents' choice encouraged and respected.

 Residents were consulted with and participated in decisions about their care and about the running of the centre.
 The inspector saw where issues were regularly discussed with residents.
-A weekly residents' forum meeting was held and agenda items were discussed.
-When residents preferred, individual issues were discussed with their key workers.
-Actions required were signed off once completed.
+A weekly residents' forum meeting was held and issues discussed included menu choices and activities both for individuals and the group.
+Actions required were completed.

 The inspector observed numerous interactions between residents and staff that were respectful and caring and were delivered ensuring that the dignity and privacy of the resident was maintained.
 Staff had an in-depth knowledge of the preferences of the residents and this was supported by information in the care plans and entered into the daily records.
-In some questionnaires reviewed, residents wrote that they felt that sometimes the centre was noisy and this might affect the way you feel.

 The centre had a complaints policy and procedure and the inspector noted that it met the requirements of the Regulations.
-In addition the complaints' procedure was clearly displayed in a prominent position in an easy read format.
+In addition the complaints procedure was clearly displayed in a prominent position in an easy read format.
 Staff spoken with were familiar with the policy.
-Residents confirmed who they would speak to if they had a complaint to make.

-When required, staff assisted residents to manage their monies.
-The inspector was satisfied that this was managed in a safe and transparent way with appropriate records maintained.
+One resident managed his financial affairs with support from staff if required.
+Staff assisted the remaining residents to manage their monies.
+The inspector was satisfied that this was in a safe and transparent way with appropriate records maintained.
 Balances checked were correct.
-Individual locked boxes were also provided for any resident who required it.
+Individual locked boxes were also provided in each